smolino/picroft_skill_gpio8s/README.md

     vocab - This captures entities used by the skill to understand the vocal command. dialog - This is used for responces back to the users.

+## Notes

+If the blinking is to fast it will be impossible to get a command in edgewise because of the voice responce to the led turning on and off during blinking.